 Vocalists should be prepared to perform two art songs.
 Foreign language repertoire is encouraged but not required.
 The use of 'pop' repertoire or musical theatre is discouraged for an audition.

 Pianists should prepare one piece from the standard classical repertoire which represents the student's musical achievement.
 Performing by memory is preferred but not required.
+Pianists should prepare to demonstrate their current level of technique by playing a scale and arpeggio.
 Students interested in jazz may present an additional performance demonstrating their jazz performance skills.
-For more suggested piano repertoire information.
+Click Here for more information on suggested piano audition repertoire.

 High School Senior Honors Recital

 Calling all seniors!
 The School of Performing Arts at SDSU is proud to announce the tenth annual Senior Honors Recital to be held in Founders Recital Hall on campus, January 31, 2021.

 The purpose of the event is to honor the best high school senior musicians in the state by providing them a solo performance on the SDSU campus.
 If selected, the student’s performance will also serve as the official audition for a music scholarship.

 - Fill out the application and upload an mp3 digital recording of your truly best performing ability (see Instructions and Rules).

 - Applications and recordings must be submitted by November 23, 2020.
 The results of auditions are communicated to applicants by December 14, 2020.